zts3y/selenium-coding-challenge/README.md

 # Selenium Test Engineer Coding Challenge

-## Setup Instructions

-### Prerequisites
-- Java 17 or higher
-- Maven 3.6+
-- Chrome browser installed

-### Getting Started

-1. Import the project into your IDE (IntelliJ IDEA or Eclipse)
-2. Maven will automatically download dependencies
-3. Run `mvn clean test` to verify setup

 ## Your Task

 Complete the test automation for adding a product to cart on https://www.saucedemo.com/